Bongard problem

-A Bongard problem is a kind of puzzle invented by the Russian computer scientist Mikhail Moiseevich Bongard (Михаил Моисеевич Бонгард, 1924–1971), probably in the mid-1960s.
+A Bongard problem is a kind of puzzle invented by the Soviet computer scientist Mikhail Bongard (1924–1971), probably in the mid-1960s.
 They were published in his 1967 book on pattern recognition.
 The objective is to spot the differences between the two sides.
 Bongard, in the introduction of the book (which deals with a number of topics including perceptrons) credits the ideas in it to a group including M. N. Vaintsvaig, V. V. Maksimov, and M. S. Smirnov.